-Good points but I would have liked to have seen a focus on setting strategic objectives, before beginning to measure.
+All good points but I would have liked to have seen a focus on setting strategic objectives before beginning to measure.

-(B) Stuart echos the controversy over SMART objectives by pointing out How Being SMART Isn’t Always the Right Objective.
-He believes that SMART fails the what’s-in-it-for-me test and suggest that we look at the problem from a different lens, aka a PRISM.
+(B) Stuart echoes the controversy over SMART objectives by pointing out How Being SMART Isn’t Always the Right Objective.
+He believes SMART fails the what’s-in-it-for-me test and suggests we look at the problem from a different lens; for example, PRISM:

 PRISM is an acronym for Personal, Realistic, Interesting, Specific and Measurable.

 I worry that Personal will feel disconnected from the greater good and lead to increased lack of alignment.